The Thickness of Ice

 Analysis of Literary Devices Used in “The Thickness of Ice”

-1. Assonance: Assonance is the repetition of vowel sounds in the same line.
-For example, the sound of /ee/ in “Though secretly perhaps we may be hoping”.
+1. Assonance: The repetition of vowel sounds within words creates musicality and emphasizes certain phrases.
+For example, the repeated “ee” sound in “Though secretly perhaps we may be hoping” draws attention to the underlying desire for reconciliation.

-2. Alliteration: Alliteration means the occurrence of the same sound at the beginning of the words coming in quick succession.
-For example, the sound of /m/ in “much more” and the sound of /w/ in “we will.”
+2. Alliteration: The occurrence of the same consonant sound at the beginning of adjacent or closely connected words.
+For example, the repetition of the “m” sound in “much more” and the “w” sound in “we will” creates a subtle emphasis and rhythmic effect.

 (Though secretly I’ll be hoping